 I nodded as if I hadn't noticed this.
 "Thanks," I said, and I turned to go.

-It was still pouring rain, but the ferocity of the downpour suggested that it might not last long, so I bought a bottle of soda and stood outside, under the overhang, waiting for it to stop.
+It was still pouring rain, but the ferocity of the downpour suggested that it might not last long, so I bought a bottle of soda from a machine and stood outside, under the overhang, waiting for the deluge to stop.

 In this position, I couldn't see what was behind the store, but I knew the area well from my trips to and from nearby Claremont College on the jitney.